briandenicola/azure-sentiment-analysis-chat/Readme.md

 3. go get github.com/rs/cors
 4. go get gopkg.in/resty.v1
 5. cd src
-6. dockerbuild -t chatws .
+6. docker build -t chatws .

 # Deploy
 1. Update the ApiKey in the deploy.yaml with the Key you obtained from Step 3 in the Azure Setup.